 Since the data is present in table of MySQL and Sqoop is up and running, we will fetch the data using following command.

-As conformation of the result, you can see in image, the comment as Retrieved 3 records.
+As confirmation of the result, you can see in the image, the comment as Retrieved 3 records.

-Let’s checkout whether any data is stored inside HDFS.
+Let’s checkout whether any data is stored in HDFS.
 This can be done by giving the following command in the terminal.

 Hadoop dfs -ls /sqoopout/